Learning Koopman Models From Data Under General Noise Conditions: Experiments and results

 with $\{\alpha_i\}_{i=1}^3\subset\mathbb{R}$.
 As $v_k = C_1x_k$, \eqref{eq:nl} can be written as:

 We denote by $^{(i)}$ the Kronecker power, i.e., $C^{(3)}=C_1 \otimes C_1 \otimes C_1$, where $\otimes$ is the Kronecker product.
 Finally, the second linear block is described as

 with $\bar{x}_k\in\mathbb{R}^{n_\mathrm{\bar{x}}}$ the state vector and with matrices similarly defined as for the first LTI block.
 With $n_\mathrm{x}=n_{\bar{\mathrm{x}}}=2$, the exact numerical values of the matrices and the polynomial coefficients are given in \cite{Iacob_DT_WH_embedding}.
 The system described by \eqref{eq:lti_block_dyn_1}--\eqref{eq:lti_block_dyn_2} can be exactly represented by a finite dimensional Koopman model \eqref{eq:koop_model_structure}.
 For brevity, we refer the reader to \cite{Iacob_DT_WH_embedding} for the derivations, which uses a similar finite dimensional conversion approach to \cite{Iacob_CT_block_embedding}.
-The resulting lifted state is
+The resulting lifted state \revtwo{of the exact Koopman model has dimension $n_\mathrm{z}=12$}.

-To generate data, the input is considered as a white noise process with uniform distribution $u_k\sim \mathcal{U}(-1,1)$, independnent of $e$, while the standard deviation $\sigma_e$ of $e$ is chosen to obtain $5-30$ dB levels of \emph{signal-to-noise ratio} (SNR) at the output.
+To generate data, the input is considered as a white noise process with uniform distribution $u_k\sim \mathcal{U}(-1,1)$, independent of $e$, while the standard deviation $\sigma_\mathrm{e}$ of $e$ is chosen to obtain $5-30$ dB levels of \emph{signal-to-noise ratio} (SNR) at the output.
 Based on this, train, validation and test data sets are generated of length $N=12000$, 4000 and 4000, respectively, with independent realizations of $u$ and $e$.